Harshavignyan/FootBall/README.md

 To enhance maintainability and ensure consistency, several reusable components have been introduced:
 - **InputField**: A general-purpose input field component for text inputs, including form labels and error messages.
 - **PasswordField**: A specialized component for password fields with a visibility toggle for improved user experience.
+- **NavBar**: Manages navigation links and adjusts based on user roles and authentication status.
+- **ThemeToggleButton**: Handles the theme toggle functionality between light and dark modes.
+- **ProfileDropdown**: Manages the profile picture dropdown and user logout functionality.

 These components help in maintaining a consistent look and feel across different forms and simplify updates and maintenance.